Dori067/TLoader/README.md

 ```

-this whole project is kinda useless but i will add some features to it
+this whole project is kinda useless, if you wanna make something out of it, sure why not